-The Telecommunications Access Program for Internet will also provide consumer support to applicants in determining the adaptive computer equipment needed for Internet access and training on how to use the adaptive equipment to access the Internet and e-mail.
+The Telecommunications Access Program for Internet (TAP-I) will also provide consumer support to applicants in determining the adaptive computer equipment needed for Internet access and training on how to use the adaptive equipment to access the Internet and e-mail.

 What the Program WILL NOT provide

 The TAP-I program will not provide computers nor will it provide computer related equipment not necessary and/or intended for Internet access.
 The program will not provide Braille embossers (printers), electronic notetakers, global positioning software (GPS), or speech generating devices (SGDs).

 The program will not provide training on learning how to keyboard nor will it provide training on how to use your adaptive equipment with applications that are not related to Internet or e-mail access.

 To apply for the TAP-I program you must complete a TAP-I application WORD form or TAP-I application PDF form, which can be downloaded and printed or send an e-mail requesting the application to TAP-I or by calling 816-655-6700.